BryantWelch/display-test.app/README.md

 A: Basic calibration is recommended for most tests, but some tests specifically help identify calibration issues.

 **Q: How often should I test my display?**
-A: Regular testing (monthly) helps track display degradation and identify issues early.
+A: Regular testing helps track display degradation and identify issues early.

 ### Technical Questions
 **Q: Why do some patterns look different in different browsers?**
 A: Browser rendering engines handle color and animation differently.
 Use Chrome for most consistent results.

 **Q: Does screen recording work with these tests?**
-A: Screen recording may affect test performance.
-It's recommended to run tests without recording.
+A: Screen recording may affect test performance and has not been properly tested.

 ## Tech Stack